lizardfs/documentation/source/devguide/functional_testing.rst

         ContinuousTests
            tests using LizardFS mountpoint to populate LizardFS installation with data and validate them;
-           these tests are desigend to be run continuously,
+           these tests are designed to be run continuously,

     <TEST_NAME> is the name of your test.